noawe-boi/NoahsObsidianSync/Chemistry IA2.md

 #### Background
 Compounds store
-When Chemical reactions occur, the energy contained in the product(s) often do not contain the same ammount of energy as its reactant(s).
+When Chemical reactions occur, the energy contained in the product(s) often do not contain the same amount of energy as its reactant(s).

 $MgCO3​(s)+2HCl(aq)→MgCl2​(aq)+H2​O(l)+CO2​(g)$